Radu Berceanu

 Radu Mircea Berceanu ([ˈradu berˈt͡ʃe̯anu]; born 5 March 1953) is a Romanian engineer and politician.
-A member of the Democratic Liberal Party (PD-L), he was a member of the Romanian Chamber of Deputies for Dolj County from 1990 to 2004, and sat in the Romanian Senate from 2004 to 2012 (except for the period of April–December 2008), representing the same county.
+A former member of the Democratic Liberal Party (PD-L), he was a member of the Romanian Chamber of Deputies for Dolj County from 1990 to 2004 and sat in the Romanian Senate from 2004 to 2012 (except for the period of April–December 2008), representing the same county.
 In the Radu Vasile and Mugur Isărescu cabinets, he was Minister of Industry and Commerce from 1998 to 2000; in the first Călin Popescu-Tăriceanu cabinet, he was Minister of Transport, Construction and Tourism from 2006 to 2007; and in the Emil Boc cabinet, he was Minister of Transport and Infrastructure from December 2008 to September 2010.
-From October to December 2009, he was also acting Minister of Agriculture following the political crisis that led to the withdrawal of the Social Democratic Party from government.
+From October to December 2009, he was also acting Minister of Agriculture after a political crisis that led to the Social Democratic Party’s withdrawal from government.

 In 1978, he married Mihaela-Marinela Bădîrcea (b.
 1954).
 The couple have two sons, Victor (b.
 1981) and Andrei (b.
 1984).